-CV First Impressions: Photos & Headlines
+CV First Impressions: Photos and Headlines

+And as an expat, that first impression can carry even more weight.
 You are often being compared to candidates who already understand the Dutch job market and know how to present themselves locally.
-That doesn’t mean you are less qualified – it just means your CV needs to communicate professionalism quickly.
+That doesn’t mean you are less qualified – it just means your CV first impressions need to communicate professionalism quickly.

 Should you include a photo?

-Including a photo on your CV is not required in the Dutch market, but it’s also very common, especially in roles involving communication, customer contact, or international environments.
-If you decide to include one, keep it simple.
+This is probably one of the most common CV first impressions questions from internationals applying in the Netherlands.
+Including a photo on your CV is not required in the Dutch market, but it’s also very common – especially in roles involving communication, customer contact, or international environments.

-The goal is not to stand out visually or look overly corporate.
-It’s simply about creating a professional and approachable first impression.
-And honestly, recruiters notice when a photo feels too casual just as quickly as when it feels polished.
+And honestly, recruiters notice when a photo feels off just as quickly as when it feels right.

 Your headline matters more than you think

 Job titles do not always translate well between countries.
 A position that sounds perfectly normal abroad may feel vague or unfamiliar in the Dutch market.
 Recruiters should not have to guess what your role involved or where you fit professionally.
-That’s why your headline is so important.

 The goal is not to impress with a fancy title.
 It is simply to remove doubt quickly.
 The moment someone immediately understands who you are professionally, they are much more likely to continue reading the rest of your CV.